The CFC meets on the last Thursday of the month in the Elphinstone Hotel, Biggar, Scotland.

-The Kelso Folk and Live Music Club holds two weekly Friday night sessions which are open to all.
+The Kelso Folk and Live Music Club hold two weekly Friday night sessions which are open to all.

 - The late session (10.00pm until closing) at the Cobbles Inn, Bowmont Street, mixes traditional tunes and songs with popular acoustic evergreens on an ‘all join in’ basis with the occasional standout solo, or a wee group doing something too difficult for the rest of us!

-For information and guest artist first enquiries, contact Kelso Folk & Live Music Club at email@example.com
+For information and guest artist first inquiries, contact Kelso Folk & Live Music Club at firstname.lastname@example.org

 Contact: John Montgomery Tel- 07816650706 or e-mail Johnmon1958@hotmail.com